-The Internet is borderless and decentralised.
+The Internet is borderless and decentralized.
 It allows information to cross the globe in a matter of milliseconds, making services and business models commonplace that would have been unimaginable a few decades ago.

-Data regulations aimed at protecting consumer privacy are sometimes hard to interpret, constantly changing, and difficult to comply with given that the globally interconnected network of the Internet does not recognise national borders.
-Data regulations vary across the world, and at times, by industry, making it difficult for organisations to adhere to the latest standards, necessary certifications, and physical data storage requirements.
+Data regulations aimed at protecting consumer privacy are sometimes hard to interpret, constantly changing, and difficult to comply with given that the globally interconnected network of the Internet does not recognize national borders.
+Data regulations vary across the world, and at times, by industry, making it difficult for organizations to adhere to the latest standards, necessary certifications, and physical data storage requirements.

-Caught between these two realities, many organisations lean on data localisation: the practice of keeping data within a given region, rather than allowing it to cross the world or leave a certain cloud region for processing and storage.
+Caught between these two realities, many organizations lean on data localization: the practice of keeping data within a given region, rather than allowing it to cross the world or leave a certain cloud region for processing and storage.

-Yet data localisation introduces its own set of challenges.
+Yet data localization introduces its own set of challenges.

-Modern organisations have four main choices for where they want to run their applications:
+Modern organizations have four main choices for where they want to run their applications:

-Which model they choose has a major impact on both how their business will scale and on how data localisation can be implemented.
+Which model they choose has a major impact on both how their business will scale and on how data localization can be implemented.

-1. On-premise data centre: Storing data from in-region customers in an on-premise data centre makes localisation relatively simple.
+1. On-premise data center: Storing data from in-region customers in an on-premise data center makes localization relatively simple.
 As long as the on-premise infrastructure is adequately protected, the data within remains local.

-But for out-of-region customers, an on-premise approach makes data localisation all but impossible.
-To serve those customers, their data must be brought into the internal data centre, and out of the region of the data's origin.
+But for out-of-region customers, an on-premise approach makes data localization all but impossible.
+To serve those customers, their data must be brought into the internal data center, and out of the region of the data's origin.

-Organizations that use public cloud computing and want to localise their data should consider where their public cloud vendor's cloud regions are located.
-A "cloud region" is the area where a cloud provider's servers are physically located in data centres.
-Restricting data to a given cloud region should make localisation possible.
-However, not all public cloud providers will have data centres in the required regions, and not all can guarantee that the data will not leave the region.
+Organizations that use public cloud computing and want to localize their data should consider where their public cloud vendor's cloud regions are located.
+A "cloud region" is the area where a cloud provider's servers are physically located in data centers.
+Restricting data to a given cloud region should make localization possible.
+However, not all public cloud providers will have data centers in the required regions, and not all can guarantee that the data will not leave the region.

-3. Private cloud: Like the on-premise data centre model, a private cloud model partially solves the problem of data localisation: if the cloud is located within the required region, then the data within is localised as a matter of course.
-But customers outside the cloud region cannot have their data localised unless additional private clouds are configured within their region as well.
+3. Private cloud: Like the on-premise data center model, a private cloud model partially solves the problem of data localization: if the cloud is located within the required region, then the data within is localized as a matter of course.
+But customers outside the cloud region cannot have their data localized unless additional private clouds are configured within their region as well.
 Running a private cloud in every region where an organization’s customers reside can become expensive to maintain.
 (Private clouds cost more than public clouds since the cost for the physical infrastructure is not carried by multiple cloud customers.)

-4. Hybrid infrastructure: Similar data localisation challenges to what has already been described apply to hybrid models as well.
-Organizations often struggle to ensure data goes to the right place in a hybrid cloud model — especially a challenge when synchronising data across multiple different cloud platforms and types of infrastructure.
+4. Hybrid infrastructure: Similar data localization challenges to what has already been described apply to hybrid models as well.
+Organizations often struggle to ensure data goes to the right place in a hybrid cloud model — especially a challenge when synchronizing data across multiple different cloud platforms and types of infrastructure.

-Keeping all infrastructure within one region inhibits the ability to reach a global audience; conversely, maintaining infrastructure all around the world is untenable for most organisations.
+Keeping all infrastructure within one region inhibits the ability to reach a global audience; conversely, maintaining infrastructure all around the world is untenable for most organizations.

 The best approach is to partner with a global edge network — either a CDN vendor or a vendor that offers additional services along with CDN caching — that is infrastructure-agnostic.
 This allows websites and applications to scale up to global audiences, no matter whether they use a hybrid cloud, public cloud, private cloud, or on-premise model.

-Without granular control over where data is processed, data localisation is not possible.
+Without granular control over where data is processed, data localization is not possible.
 But without a widely distributed non-local presence, serving a global audience is not possible.
-Localizing and globalising are two opposite abilities — but ideally, a data localisation partner will be able to offer both simultaneously.
+Localizing and globalizing are two opposite abilities — but ideally, a data localization partner will be able to offer both simultaneously.

-For organisations that need to localise data, the end goal is controlling where data is processed and stored.
-Organizations must evaluate edge network vendors to make sure they allow for localised control of where data goes and how it is processed.
+For organizations that need to localize data, the end goal is controlling where data is processed and stored.
+Organizations must evaluate edge network vendors to make sure they allow for localized control of where data goes and how it is processed.

 TLS encryption is strong enough to stand up to encryption-breaking attempts from almost anyone.
-This means that data encrypted with TLS can safely traverse areas outside of the localised region — as long as it remains encrypted.
-To ensure that decryption only takes place within a designated region, organisations require two crucial capabilities:
+This means that data encrypted with TLS can safely traverse areas outside of the localized region — as long as it remains encrypted.
+To ensure that decryption only takes place within a designated region, organizations require two crucial capabilities:

-Once data is localised, organisations must take precautions to ensure it remains in its localised region.
-Internal access control is extremely important for keeping data localised, especially for organisations with an international presence.
-If an employee outside the localised region accesses data from within the region, this counteracts all that was done to keep the data local.
+Once data is localized, organizations must take precautions to ensure it remains in its localized region.
+Internal access control is extremely important for keeping data localized, especially for organizations with an international presence.
+If an employee outside the localized region accesses data from within the region, this counteracts all that was done to keep the data local.

-Unfortunately, today many organisations have legacy authorisation systems in place that trust anyone within the corporate network, regardless of their location.
-This setup, known as the castle-and-moat model (with the network perimeter being the moat), does not easily map onto a data localisation approach.
-If anyone in the organization can access data, regardless of location, the data might as well not be localised.
+Unfortunately, today many organizations have legacy authorization systems in place that trust anyone within the corporate network, regardless of their location.
+This setup, known as the castle-and-moat model (with the network perimeter being the moat), does not easily map onto a data localization approach.
+If anyone in the organization can access data, regardless of location, the data might as well not be localized.

-Organizations can solve this by treating the location as an authorisation factor for accessing data.
+Organizations can solve this by treating the location as an authorization factor for accessing data.

-In edge computing, applications run on an edge network with many points of presence, rather than in a few isolated data centres.
+In edge computing, applications run on an edge network with many points of presence, rather than in a few isolated data centers.
 This offers the advantage of running code all around the world, simultaneously serving users more efficiently and processing data as close to those users as possible.
-This aspect of edge computing makes localisation more feasible.
+This aspect of edge computing makes localization more feasible.

-Another advantage of edge computing, from the localisation and regulatory compliance standpoint, is that different code can run at different parts of the edge.
-This makes for both effective data localisation and localised regulatory compliance: slightly different application functions can be deployed in different regions, depending on the regulations within those regions.
+Another advantage of edge computing, from the localization and regulatory compliance standpoint, is that different code can run at different parts of the edge.
+This makes for both effective data localization and localized regulatory compliance: slightly different application functions can be deployed in different regions, depending on the regulations within those regions.